willswats/mpv-youtube-search/README.md

 `ALT+A` - Open the input for searching YouTube Music and appending the search results to the playlist

-`ALT+r` - Open the input for updating the number of search results (does not work with YouTube Music)
+`ALT+r` - Open the input for setting the number of search results (does not work with YouTube Music)